JUDEELRICA/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

-Wrote a function that changes all lowercase letters of a string to uppercase
+Wrote a function that capitalizes all words of a string